MOR8T/STYLE-XSLX-M/README.md

 // STEP 3 Get workbook data with style and set workbook.Sheets.sheetname to worksheet XLSX.utils.book_append_sheet(workbook, worksheet, false, false, sheetname);

-// STEP 4 Save your file with style (but don't save style in xls format) XLSX.writeFile(wb, "style-xlsx-m-example.xlsm");
+// STEP 4 Save your file with style
+XLSX.writeFile(wb, "style-xlsx-m-example.xlsm");
 ```
  This example shows how you can change the contents of a file without removing its old style.